 Criminal defense lawyer Neeraj D. Singh represents individuals charged with felonies and misdemeanors throughout Orange County, California, including:

 A southern California native, Neeraj grew up in Los Angeles County and is a graduate of Whittier Law School in Orange County.
-In 2017, he was named one of Super Lawyers' Southern California Rising Stars List, an honor reserved for only 2.5% of attorneys who exhibit excellence in practice.
+In 2017, and again in 2018, he was named one of Super Lawyers' Southern California Rising Stars List, an honor reserved for only 2.5% of attorneys who exhibit excellence in practice.
 In 2018, Neeraj was listed in the National Trial Association's prestigious "Top 40 Under 40" list.

 Neeraj began his legal career through opportunities to work with the Los Angeles County District Attorney's Office, the Orange County Superior Court, and the United States Department of Justice.